Identification of Dyestuff From Unknown Dyed Samples

 Black spot on Pb – acetate

-Absence of sulfur dye Vat dye may present
+Absence of sulfur dye VAT dye may be present

-Experiment no: 04: The sample is wormed with chloroform or benzene in a dry test tube.
+Experiment No: 04: The sample is warmed with chloroform or benzene in a dry test tube.

 Observation Inference Remarks